diezcami/hkust-isp-notes/Lecture Notes/studyguide_answers.md

 * **Basic idea of Long Tail**
   * Long Tail refers to how niche products make up a market share that rivals or exceeds that of the best sellers, following Pareto's Principle.
 * **Long tail and Web 2.0 (Effects)**
   * Web 2.0 has three main effects on the long tail.
 Democratising the tools of production allows users to generate more content, which makes the tail longer.
 Democratising the tools of distribution allows users to distribute or access niche products more, which fattens the tail.
-Connecting supply and demand drive businesses from hits to niches.
+Connecting supply and demand drive businesses from hits to niches, which narrows the head.

 ## Search and Database of Intentions
 * **How search engine works : The 3 components of search engine**